 - An AYB march chart (from memory)

 Membership is available to musicians aged between 15-28.
-A membership fee of $250 is due on the 1 April each year.
-Members that pay within the early bird period or join half way through the year are entitled to a discount.
+A membership fee of $250 is due on the 1 July each year.

 Keen to join AYB?
 If you are excited by the prospect of joining this world-renowned ensemble, contact us today to organise a time to visit the band.